thoughtbot/guides/protocol/README.md

 * Make sure that your [`Procfile`](https://devcenter.heroku.com/articles/procfile)
-  is set up to run thin.
+  is set up to run Unicorn.
 * Make sure the PG Backups add-on is enabled.
 * Create a read-only [Heroku Follower](http://goo.gl/xWDMx) for your production database.
 If a Heroku database outage occurs, Heroku can use the